aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Saving/pdfsaveoptions/useCoreFonts/_index.md

 This setting works only for the text in ANSI (Windows-1252) encoding.
 Non-ANSI text will be written with embedded TrueType font regardless of this setting.

-PDF/A and PDF/UA compliance requires all fonts to be embedded. ``False`` value will be used automatically when saving to PDF/A and PDF/UA.
+PDF/A and PDF/UA compliance requires all fonts to be embedded. ``false`` value will be used automatically when saving to PDF/A and PDF/UA.

-Core fonts are not supported when saving to PDF 2.0 format. ``False`` value will be used automatically when saving to PDF 2.0.
+Core fonts are not supported when saving to PDF 2.0 format. ``false`` value will be used automatically when saving to PDF 2.0.

 This option has a higher priority then [PdfSaveOptions.fontEmbeddingMode](../fontEmbeddingMode/) option.